 Coolcation in Saalfelden Leogang

 "Coolcation" is the magic word for anyone looking to escape the summer heat – and Saalfelden Leogang is the perfect place.
-With glacier hikes, quiet mountain lakes, and natural shady spots, the region is a true summer retreat.
+With waterfall hikes, quiet mountain lakes, and natural shady spots, the region is a true summer retreat.
 Those seeking relaxation will not only find cool water here but also a fresh perspective.
 We've collected 7 tips for the ultimate refreshment on hot summer days!

 #3 Cool Escape in the Show Mine